MuKnIO/avoum-cardano-feasibility-study/study.md

   version control systems such as Git.
   - Like validation & minting policy scripts, the rebase script is a plutus function.
 Compared to the existing scripts, the rebase script:
-    - In addition to being able to read data from the original transaction with which the rebase script was submitted, the script may also read any applied transactions which consumed the inputs expected by the original transaction.
+    - Is able to read data from both the original transaction with which the rebase script was submitted, and the last transaction to affect each of the accounts that were inputs to the original transaction.
+This effectively allows the rebase script to view the "latest state" of these accounts.
-    - The script's return value is a new, "rebased" transaction, which is semantically equivalent to the original transaction but updated to apply cleanly to the current state.
+    - Returns a new, "rebased" transaction, which is semantically equivalent to the original transaction but updated to apply cleanly to the current state.
+This is in contrast with the existing scripts, which either return unit on success, or fail.
+  - Malleable transactions are submitted to the node with two new pieces of information:
+    - The rebase script to use to rebase the transaction if should other transactions consume its inputs before it is applied to the blockchain.
+    - A list of transaction inputs that should be treated as accounts.
+    We define a new API endpoint for submitting malleable transactions;
+    non-malleable transactions can continue to use the existing endpoint.
   - Importantly, the rebase script itself does *not* appear in a transaction; it only needs to be recognized and used by rebasing nodes.
 Validation depends only on the validation scripts, as